processprocess/Sys_Graph_Gen/README.md

 **Synesthesia Sound Visualizer**
 This project will blend sound and vision to help users gain an understanding of the condition of synesthesia.
 * set timescale of elements for sense of composition
-* set sound for each element
+* collaborate with friend that experiences synesthesia to set sound for each element

 **Weather Visualizer**
 This project will animate the condition of weather throughout the day.